 Meal contracts are in force on all class and examination days as stated in the Student Handbook.
 All-you-care-to-eat meals are served in King's Court on the second floor of the Sheehy-Farmer Campus Center.
-For the convenience of all students, the following campus restaurants are available for student dining: Susquehanna Place, lower level of the Administration Building; Leo's on Mane, first floor of O'Hara Hall; Connerton's, lower level of the Sheehy-Farmer Campus Center; and Chick-fil-A, located on the first floor of King's on the Square.
+For the convenience of all students, the following campus restaurants are available for student dining: Susquehanna Place, lower level of the Administration Building; Connerton's, lower level of the Sheehy-Farmer Campus Center; and Chick-fil-A, located on the first floor of the Alley Center for Health Sciences.
 Should a student choose to eat in Connerton's Café or Susquehanna Place, a dollar equivalency of \$5 for breakfast and \$7 for lunch/dinner may be used in lieu of a meal swipe.